 1000 Islands Harbor Hotel, Clayton (Thousand Islands-Seaway)

-Close enough for a quick walk to River Rat to pick up fresh cheese curds or a short drive to the Saint Lawrence Spirits Distillery and Chateau—great for brunch or a tasting of their house-distilled spirits—1000 Islands Harbor Hotel also features a cozy indoor pool area for those who’ve come to enjoy this scenic paradise during months when it’s too cold for a splash in the St. Lawrence River.
+Close enough for a quick walk to River Rat to pick up fresh cheese curds or a short drive to the Clayton Distillery—great for a tasting of their house-distilled spirits—1000 Islands Harbor Hotel also features a cozy indoor pool area for those who’ve come to enjoy this scenic paradise during months when it’s too cold for a splash in the St. Lawrence River.
 Take a swim, then find a seat at the restaurant, bar, or in your room that looks out on the harbor.